BranislavLazic/akka-cqrs-activator/README.md

 IssueAggregateManager is being used to manage creation of IssueAggregate actors.
 Each time when new issue is being created, new IssueAggregate actor is being created with unique id.
 Therefore, one actor per issue.
 The unique id is composed from time UUID and date (which is date of creation).
-If the actor is not existing in the context of IssueAggregateManager, then the actor is being created or recovered by provided id.
-If the actor is already persisted, events will be replayed and actor will be recovered to its latest state.
+If the actor is not existing in the context of IssueAggregateManager, then the actor is being created as a new one, or recovered by provided id.
+In case of recovery, events will be replayed and actor will be recovered to its latest state.

 With FSM mechanism, we're preventing creation of two same issues or undesired behaviors.
 Such as: